By the end of this section, you will be able to do the following:

 A second Excavata subgroup, the parabasalids, are named for the parabasal apparatus, which consists of a Golgi complex associated with cytoskeletal fibers.
 Other cytoskeletal features include an axostyle, a bundle of fibers that runs the length of the cell and may even extend beyond it.
 Parabasalids move with flagella and membrane rippling, and these and other cytoskeletal modifications may assist locomotion.
 Like the diplomonads, the parabasalids exhibit modified mitochondria.
 In parabasalids these structures function anaerobically and are called hydrogenosomes because they produce hydrogen gas as a byproduct.

 The parabasalid Trichomonas vaginalis causes trichomoniasis, a sexually transmitted disease in humans, which appears in an estimated 180 million cases worldwide each year.
-Whereas men rarely exhibit symptoms during an infection with this protist, infected women may become more susceptible to secondary infection with human immunodeficiency virus (HIV) and may be more likely to develop cervical cancer.
-Pregnant women infected with T. vaginalis are at an increased risk of serious complications, such as pre-term delivery.
+Whereas males rarely exhibit symptoms during an infection with this protist, infected females may become more susceptible to secondary infection with human immunodeficiency virus (HIV) and may be more likely to develop cervical cancer.
+Pregnant people infected with T. vaginalis are at an increased risk of serious complications, such as pre-term delivery.